pyston/pyston_v1/docs/INSTALLING.md

 ### LLVM + clang

 LLVM and clang depend on a pretty modern compiler; the steps below assume you installed GCC 4.8.2 as described above.
-It should be possible to build using clang >= 3.1, such as what you might find on a Mac, but that will require changes to the way LLVM is configured (specified in src/Makefile) that I haven't tested.
+It should be possible to build using clang >= 3.1, such as what you might find on a Mac, but that will require changes to the way LLVM is configured (specified in Makefile) that I haven't tested.

 ```
 cd ~/pyston_deps
 git clone http://llvm.org/git/llvm.git llvm-trunk
 git clone http://llvm.org/git/clang.git llvm-trunk/tools/clang
-cd ~/pyston/src
+cd ~/pyston
 make llvm_up
 make llvm_configure
 make llvm -j4